-- .NET CLR Lock Contention / sec Rate at which threads in the runtime attempt to acquire a managed lock unsuccessfully.
+- .NET CLR Generation 1 Collections The number of times the generation 1 objects are garbage collected.
+Higher generation GCs include all lower generation GCs. - .NET CLR Generation 2 Collections The number of times the generation 2 objects (older) are garbage collected.
+The counter is incremented at the end of a Gen 2 GC (also called full GC). - .NET CLR Lock Contention Queue Length The number of threads in the runtime currently waiting to acquire a lock. - .NET CLR Lock Contention / sec Rate at which threads in the runtime attempt to acquire a managed lock unsuccessfully.
 Managed locks can be acquired in many ways; by the "lock" statement in C# or by calling System.Monitor.Enter or by using MethodImplOptions.Synchronized custom attribute. - .NET CLR Lock Contentions The total number of times threads in the CLR have attempted to acquire a managed lock unsuccessfully during the sample period.
 Managed locks can be acquired in many ways; by the "lock" statement in C# or by calling System.Monitor.Enter or by using MethodImplOptions.Synchronized custom attribute. - .NET CLR Logical Thread Count The number of current .NET thread objects in the application.
 A .NET thread object is created either by new System.Threading.Thread or when an unmanaged thread enters the managed environment.
 This counters maintains the count of both running and stopped threads. - .NET CLR Percent Time in GC The percentage of elapsed time that was spent in performing a garbage collection (GC) since the last GC cycle.
 This counter is usually an indicator of the work done by the Garbage Collector on behalf of the application to collect and compact memory. - .NET CLR Physical Thread Count The number of native OS threads created and owned by the CLR to act as underlying threads for .NET thread objects.
 This does not include the threads used by the CLR in its internal operations; it is a subset of the threads in the OS process. - .NET CLR Recognized Thread Count Displays the number of threads that are currently recognized by the CLR; they have a corresponding .NET thread object associated with them.
 These threads are not created by the CLR; they are created outside the CLR but have since run inside the CLR at least once.
-Only unique threads are tracked; threads with same thread ID re-entering the CLR or recreated after thread exit are not counted twice. - IIS (Internet Information Server) - IIS CGI Requests/sec The rate CGI requests are received by the Web service. - IIS Connection Attempts/sec The rate that connections to the Web service are being attempted - IIS Current Connections Current Connections is the current number of connections established with the Web service. - IIS File Cache Entries The number of entries in the File Cache. - IIS File Cache Hits The number of successful lookups in the file cache. - IIS File Cache Hit % The ratio of file cache hits to total cache requests.
-Note that the Windows counter calculates this value as a historical average since the last restart, but Load Tester does not. - IIS File Cache Misses The number of failed lookups in the file cache.
+Only unique threads are tracked; threads with same thread ID re-entering the CLR or recreated after thread exit are not counted twice.

+IIS (Internet Information Server)

+IIS CGI Requests/sec - The rate CGI requests are received by the Web service.

+IIS Connection Attempts/sec - The rate that connections to the Web service are being attempted

+IIS Current Connections - Current Connections is the current number of connections established with the Web service.

+IIS File Cache Entries - The number of entries in the File Cache.

+IIS File Cache Hits - The number of successful lookups in the file cache.

+IIS File Cache Hit % - The ratio of file cache hits to total cache requests.
+Note that the Windows counter calculates this value as a historical average since the last restart, but Load Tester does not.

+IIS File Cache Misses - The number of failed lookups in the file cache.